The Muiraquitã: a talisman of protection, strength, and alliance in the Amazon

 • and protection against dangers.

-Wearing a Muiraquitã was to carry a lasting symbolic force, a protection granted by someone else, and not a force that one attributes to oneself.
+Wearing a Muiraquitã meant carrying a lasting symbolic force, a protection granted by someone else, and not a strength attributed to oneself.

 This nuance is essential to understanding its meaning.